 Self-discipline and teamwork

-The development of the West African Percussion Ensemble continues and is enhanced with further emphasis on:
+The development of the Percussion Ensemble continues and is enhanced with further emphasis on:

 Advanced repertoire, incorporating more complex rhythmic arrangements, breaks and orchestrations